Bradford & Bingley: Sustained Growth

+2008 Financial Crisis

+B&B had chosen to specialise in buy-to-let and self-certification mortgages – its strategy left it exposed to the subprime mortgage crisis.

-In order to combat the effects of the subprime mortgage crisis, in June 2008 the company launched a £400 million rights issue which was not well subscribed by shareholders, leaving much of issue with underwriters.
+In response to the 2008 financial crisis in June 2008 the company launched a £400 million rights issue.
+This was not well subscribed by shareholders, leaving much of issue with underwriters.
 The issue had not been helped when TPG Capital, who had previously agreed to take a 23% stake in the company, withdrew their support.

 Due to the effects of the credit crunch, in September 2008 the company's share price dropped to a record low.
-On 25 September they announced that 370 jobs were to go.
-The bank had also been seeking options from the Financial Services Authority (FSA) and the government to secure the future of the company.
-Options included selling the company to another bank or nationalisation.
+On 25 September 2008 they announced that 370 jobs were to go.
+The bank had also been seeking options from the Financial Services Authority (FSA) and the government to secure the future of the company, including selling the company to another bank or nationalisation.
 With Bradford & Bingley being nationalised, the structure was already in place from the legislation involved in the nationalisation of the Northern Rock bank in February (see Banking (Special Provisions) Act 2008 and Nationalisation of Northern Rock).
 The European regulators approved the government's rescue plan for Bradford & Bingley after just 24 hours.

-Part nationalisation and sale to Santander
+Part nationalisation and sale of the savings book & branch network to Abbey National

-There were reports from various sources that Bradford & Bingley was to be nationalised in its entirety, because a suitable buyer had not been found.
-On 29 September 2008, it was announced that the Spanish Santander Group would acquire all of Bradford & Bingley's £20 billion (2.7 million customers) savings business and branches.
+There were reports from various sources that Bradford & Bingley was to be nationalised in its entirety, because a suitable buyer could not be found.
+With the structure already in place form the legislation involved in the nationalisation of the Northern Rock bank in February 2008 (see Banking (Special Provisions) Act 2008 and Nationalisation of Northern Rock, Bradford & Bingley was nationalised on 29 September 2008.

+On 29 September 2008 it was also announced that the Spanish Santander Group under its Abbey National brand would acquire all of Bradford & Bingley's £20 billion (2.7 million customers) savings business and branch network.
 Santander paid £612 million, including the transfer of £208 million of capital relating to offshore companies.
 Bradford & Bingley's 197 retail branches, 141 agencies and related employees were transferred to Santander's subsidiary Abbey.
-The mortgage book, personal loan book, headquarters, treasury assets and its wholesale liabilities were taken into public ownership and closed to new business.
+The mortgage book, personal loan book, headquarters, treasury assets and its wholesale liabilities were taken into public ownership and closed to new business.In November 2008, the government set up a new company, UK Financial Investments (UKFI), to manage the shareholdings in Northern Rock and Bradford & Bingley.